Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Skip Connections Retain Class Information Even at Infinite Depth

-Similar to Theorem~\ref{th:NTK_diff_op}, assumptions on $\rvpi$ and $\gamma$ in above theorems are to simplify the results and Appendix~\ref{app:ntk_skip_alp} discusses it without the assumption on $\gamma$, likewise the numerical validation in Section~\ref{sec:dcsbm_skip_exp}.
-To understand the role of skip connections, we plot the gap between in-class and out-of-class blocks at $\infty$ depth for different values of true class separability $r$, for vanilla GCN, Skip-PC and Skip-$\alpha$ using Corollary~\ref{th:ntk_inf_gcn}, Theorems~\ref{th:ntk_skippc_inf} and \ref{th:ntk_inf_skip_alp}, respectively.
-The left plot of Figure~\ref{fig:dcsbm_skip} shows this and clearly illustrates that the gap is away from $0$ for both the skip connections given a reasonable true separation, unlike vanilla GCN.
-This implies the prevalence of class information by skip connections even at infinite depth.
+\end{theorem} Theorems~\ref{th:ntk_skippc_inf} and \ref{th:ntk_inf_skip_alp} present the class separability of population NTKs of $\rmS_{sym}$ and $\rmS_{row}$ for Skip-PC and Skip-$\alpha$, respectively.
+Similar to Theorem~\ref{th:NTK_diff_op}, assumptions on $\rvpi$ in above theorems is to simplify the results.
+Note that $\rmS_{row}$ is better than $\rmS_{sym}$ in the case of skip connections as well due to the independence on $\rvpi$ and the underlying block structures are well preserved in $\rmS_{row}$.
+The theorems show that the class separation in the kernel is \textit{not zero} even at infinite depth for both Skip-PC and Skip-$\alpha$.
+In fact, in the case of large $n$ and $d\to\infty$, it is $\mathcal{O}\lp \frac{r^2}{n}\rp$ and $\mathcal{O}\lp \frac{\alpha^2}{n \lp 1 - \lp 1-\alpha \rp^2 r^2\rp} \rp$ for Skip-PC and Skip-$\alpha$, respectively, since $\tau$ and $\gamma$ are $\mathcal{O}(n)$.
+Furthermore, to understand the role of skip connections, we plot in Figure~\ref{fig:dcsbm_skip} the gap between in-class and out-of-class blocks at infinite depth for different values of true class separability $r$ and small and large graph setting, for vanilla linear GCN, Skip-PC and Skip-$\alpha$ using Corollary~\ref{th:ntk_inf_gcn}, Theorems~\ref{th:ntk_skippc_inf}--\ref{th:ntk_inf_skip_alp}, respectively.
+The plot clearly shows that the block difference is away from $0$ for both the skip connections in both the small and large $n$ cases given a reasonable true separation $r$, wheras the block difference in vanilla GCN is zero for small $n$ and large $n$ cases.
+Thus this analytical plot shows that \emph{the class information is retained in skip connections even at infinite depth.}